telerik/blazor-docs/components/switch/appearance.md

 ## ThumbRounded

-The `ThumbRounded` attribute applies the `border-radiums` CSS rule to the thumb of the switch to achieve curving of the edges.
+The `ThumbRounded` attribute applies the `border-radius` CSS rule to the thumb of the switch to achieve curving of the edges.
 You can set it to a member of the `Telerik.Blazor.ThemeConstants.Switch.ThumbRounded` class:

 | Class members | Manual declarations |
 |------------|--------|